joncursi/eslint-config/README.md

 ...
 ```

+If you're using [react-intl](https://github.com/formatjs/react-intl) in your
+project, you can also lint for i18n infractions by also including
+`@joncursi/eslint-config/intl` in ESLint's `extends: [...]` array.

 ### Configure MarkdownLint

-To configure [markdownlint](https://github.com/DavidAnson/markdownlint), add the
+To configure [MarkdownLint](https://github.com/DavidAnson/markdownlint), add the
 following to your `package.json` file.
-This will allow markdownlint to discover
+This will allow MarkdownLint to discover
 the configuration this repository provides from within your `node_modules`
 folder, and will check your `*.md` files for infractions every time you create
 a new commit: